Papal Audiences and Events

 General Papal Audience Tickets

-The audience is a chance to pray with the Holy Father and receive his blessing, which is imparted to all present and to their families and friends.
+At the Papal Audience, pilgrims have the opportunity to pray with the Holy Father and receive his blessing, which is imparted to all present and to their families and friends.

 In your request, please include: